cm-jones/libdsc/README.md

    ```
    This will copy the library files to `/usr/local/lib` and the header file to `/usr/local/include`.

-## API Documentation
+## Documentation

-Detailed API documentation for libdsc can be found in the `include` directory.
+Detailed documentation for libdsc can be found in the `docs` directory.

 ## Contributing